ae-dschorsaanjo/jaki-pona/jaki_pona-en.md

 > mi mute li lukin e tomo. | We are watching the house.
 > ona li tawa tomo. | She is going home.
 > ona li wile tawa tomo. | It wants to go home.
-> ona li wile e tawa tomo. | She wants a car.
+> ona li wile e tomo tawa. | She wants a car.
 > ona li tomo tawa. | He is a car.
 > ona li tawa tomo tawa. | They are going to \[their] car.
 > ona li tawa e tomo tawa. | He moves the car.